 - We are hard at work on our website relaunch.
 Look for it online in August.
 12:19:49 PM July 20, 2017

 - RT @ViewJournalEU: Audiovisual Criticism: Michael Witt relates his experiences with teaching the audiovisual essay in @NECSUS_ejms: https:… 12:16:48 PM July 20, 2017

 - RT @yvettegresle: History is alive in the makers of sounds, spaces, and images @NECSUS_ejms #True https://t.co/UqqGQF8stS 12:16:35 PM July 20, 2017

 NECSUS Newsletter sign-up

-alternative Amsterdam animals art audiovisual essay book review British cinema conference culture digital documentary East-Central Europe ecology editorial Europe exhibition festival film graduate green home installation interview journal media NECS new media online open access philosophy politics queer screen studies small data tangibility technology television touchscreen traces video vintage war waste workshop
+alternative Amsterdam animals archive art audiovisual essay book review British cinema conference culture digital documentary East-Central Europe ecology editorial Europe exhibition festival film graduate green home installation interview journal London media NECS new media online open access philosophy politics screen studies small data tangibility television touchscreen traces video vintage war waste workshop